-I chose a Bloody Mary and Dan choose a Gin and Tonic.
+I chose a Bloody Mary and Dan chose a Gin and Tonic.
 It may have been 10:00am but we let the vacation relaxation begin!

-The drinks are served in a container with a lid and a paper straw (which is smart, because the motion of the boat is minimal yet there).
+The drinks are served in a container with a lid and a paper straw (which is smart because the boat's motion was minimal…yet there).